ChrisPritchard/ctf-writeups/metasploit-ctf-2020-dec/readme.md

 Eventually I worked out that if you used a very long password it would loop onto a newline, essentially allowing you to write lines you controlled with a bit of garbage in front of them.
 Not too much text - I tried and failed to use this to append to `root/.ssh/authorized_keys` - but enough for say... a line in `passwd` with a silly password.

 While this made me nervous, it did indeed work when I appended a new user with id and group 0 (and so basically another root user) and a md5 hashed password. `su mynewuser` got me root and the flag.

-## 9008/tcp open  java-object syn-ack ttl 63 Java Object Serialization

-This port was ultimately only used in the context of the next challenge, and didn't have a flag of its own.

 ## 9010/tcp open  http        syn-ack ttl 63 Apache httpd 2.4.38